Philote-MDO/Philote-MDO/doc/intro.md

 As previously mentioned, Philote is a foundational piece of software written for the Ansible MDO framework.
 Without going into more detail about this framework, a central aspect it addresses is decentralized computing.
+This requires a set of definitions for creating and communicating with decentralized disciplines.
+Moreover, Philote is intended to be a standard that supports many MDO frameworks.
+Ubiquitous support of frameworks enables discipline developers to develop *one* MDO interface that can be used with many MDO frameworks, thereby decoupling the framework and discipline development cycles.

 Given that the aforementioned CSDL and OpenMDAO frameworks exist (along with several commercial offerings), it would be reasonable to ask why the world needs another MDO framework.
 Well, mainly because the existing frameworks do not cover decentralized computing (or commercial ones that do, do not offer robust gradient-based capablilities).